Diff4MMLiTS: Advanced Multimodal Liver Tumor Segmentation via Diffusion-Based Image Synthesis and Alignment: Experiments and Results

 \subsection{Effectiveness of Multimodal Synthesis Strategy}

-As illustrated in Table \ref{tab:table4}, we further evaluate the performance of the synthesis strategy on multimodal and unimodal segmentation methods.
-In all quantity settings, we employ nnUNet as the segmentation model architecture.
-The performance of unimodal segmentation models typically rely heavily on the quantity and diversity of training data, but our method requires only a small subset of multimodal data to exceed the performance of models trained on fully annotated unimodal data.
-The results indicate that when employing merely 10\% of the data (real samples and inpaint-based normal multimodal CTs from three patients) as the training set for the segmentation model, it yields a DSC that is 2.63\% higher than that of unimodal segmentation models.
-Furthermore, even when compared to multimodal segmentation models, our method achieves comparable results using only 70\% of the paired training data.
-These findings confirm the effectiveness of our Diff4MMLiTS in enhancing the performance of liver tumor segmentation models.
+As shown in Table~\ref{tab:table4}, we evaluate the effectiveness of our synthesis strategy on both multimodal and unimodal segmentation methods, using nnUNet as the segmentation backbone in all settings.
+Our proposed method achieves superior performance using only a small subset of multimodal data.
+Notably, with just 10\% of the data (real samples and inpainted multimodal CTs from three patients), our method outperforms the unimodal model trained on fully annotated data by 2.63\% in DSC.
+Furthermore, compared to fully supervised multimodal models summarized in Table~\ref{tab:table1}, our method achieves comparable performance using only 70\% of the training data.
+These results demonstrate the efficiency and effectiveness of Diff4MMLiTS in enhancing liver tumor segmentation.